-- a) Support legislation that encourages commercial, commuter-based development around passenger rail corridors that includes permanent job creation; - b) Support efforts to create additional efficiency in rail program oversight, including consideration of possible program consolidation; - c) Monitor and evaluate plans and progress of high-speed rail and its funding; - Support efforts to provide resources for safety improvements on the rail network in Southern California, including for the implementation, operation, and maintenance of Positive Train Control safety technology; - e) Support studying the policies, funding options, and need for rail/highway grade separations, including any impact on existing state highway and transit funding sources; - f) Support policies that facilitate the development and construction of needed infrastructure projects that support modernization, connectivity, and general system-wide improvements to California's rail network.
+- a) Support legislation that encourages commercial, commuter-based development around passenger rail corridors that includes permanent job creation; - b) Support efforts to create additional efficiency in rail program oversight, including consideration of possible program consolidation; - c) Monitor and evaluate plans and progress of high-speed rail and its funding; - d) Support efforts to provide resources for safety improvements on the rail network in Southern California, including for the implementation, operation, and maintenance of Positive Train Control safety technology; - e) Support studying the policies, funding options, and need for rail/highway grade separations, including any impact on existing state highway and transit funding sources; (moved from Section VI) - fe) Support policies that facilitate the development and construction of needed infrastructure projects that support modernization, connectivity, and general system-wide improvements to California's rail network.

-X. GOODS MOVEMENT
+X. IX.
+GOODS MOVEMENT

-The Ports of Los Angeles and Long Beach, the nation's two busiest ports, are vital to California's economy and the surrounding region because goods are shipped to and through the surrounding counties.
+The Ports of Los Angeles and Long Beach, the nation's two busiest ports in terms of container volume and value, are vital to California's economy and the surrounding region because goods are shipped to and through the surrounding counties.
+Our state's goods movement-related industries account for more than \$700 billion in revenue and more than five million jobs.
 While the State's goods movement system is the most robust in the nation, it is continually challenged by competing goods movement systems in other states.
 In order to continue to compete and engage in the global marketplace, California must continue to enhance its goods movement system, while at the same time be cognizant of taking the necessary actions to mitigate any negative impacts to local communities.
-Key positions include:
+Key positions for 2019-20 include:

-- Support improvements in major trade gateways in California to facilitate the movement of intrastate, interstate, and international trade beneficial to the State's economy; - b) Support legislation that will aid in the development, approval, and construction of projects to expand goods movement capacity and reduce congestion; - c) Ensure that control of goods movement infrastructure projects and funding retained at the local level:

-- d) Seek mitigation for the impacts of goods movement on local communities; - e) Pursue ongoing, stable sources of funding for goods movement infrastructure.
+- a) Support improvements in major trade gateways in California to facilitate the movement of intrastate, interstate, and international trade beneficial to the State's economy; - b) Support legislation that will aid in the development, approval, and construction of projects to expand goods movement capacity and reduce congestion; - c) Ensure that control of goods movement infrastructure projects and funding retained at the local level; - d) Seek mitigation for the impacts of goods movement on local communities; - e) Pursue ongoing, stable sources of funding for goods movement infrastructure.

 XI.
-ACTIVE TRANSPORTATION
+X. ACTIVE TRANSPORTATION